 Suicide is a complex process.
 The cause can seldom be attributed to one single factor, such as the death by suicide of a rock star or family break-up.
 It may be a routine event or an overwhelming one that overloads a vulnerable youth’s coping mechanisms.
 As well, new research suggests that there may be a genetic link to suicide.
 A family history of suicidal behaviour should be taken into account, if for no other reason than the young person may have been affected by this behaviour in the past.
 Suicidal youth rarely make a direct plea for help.
 But most will exhibit warning signs.
 Here are some of these signs:

 - Sudden change in behaviour (positive or negative);

 - Recent attempt or death by suicide by a friend or a family member.

 Warning signs are an invitation to communicate.
 A direct, straightforward response is most effective.
 Ask your child if he or she is contemplating suicide; no matter what you hear, try not to be judgmental, shocked or angry.
 Do not communicate your personal attitudes about suicide; instead, offer support and reassurance that suicidal feelings do not last forever.
 Seek the assistance of a trained professional as soon as possible.
 Your child’s school may have protocols to follow in the case of a suicide attempt or death by suicide.
-It is important that the suicide is not romanticised or glamourised.
+It is important that suicide is not romanticized or glamourized.
 Instead, teachers are encouraged to discuss with students the characteristics and events that can lead to suicide, and to explore with them all the other options that exist.
 But school should not be the only source of help.
 For parents, an attempted suicide or death by suicide in their child’s circle of friends presents an opportunity to explore their child’s stress levels and methods of coping.
-Dramatic statements emphasising the parent’s horror and fear of suicide are best avoided.
+Dramatic statements emphasizing the parent’s horror and fear of suicide are best avoided.
 It is more effective to express a willingness to talk and to be supportive, no matter what may be happening in the child’s life.